mfornace/nupack-docs-dev/sources/analysis.md

 #### Structure probability

 The equilibrium probability of complex `strands` being in the secondary structure `structure` is cheap to compute once the partition function is known.
-For this purpose, the following method of `AnalysisResult` is provided.
+For this purpose, the following method of `RawResult` is provided.

 ```python
 prob = analysis_result.structure_probability(strands, structure) # yields a float between 0 and 1